Tony Booth (artist): Working for the Beatles and Brian Epstein

 During the early 1960s Booth worked in Liverpool city centre, near the Cavern Club and next door to the Beatles manager Brian Epstein's office.
 Booth did a lot of business with Epstein, producing posters, printed leaflets and a wide variety of publicity and display material.
 Booth produced hand-painted gig posters during the early sixties for many promoters, including Epstein, Sam Leach, Allan Williams and Cavern Club DJ -Bob Wooler.

 Booth would hand-paint many of the same poster using one-stroke brushes and liners with oil-based colours, mostly on white machine-glazed 'double-crown' 30"x20" poster paper.
 If Epstein required a larger number of posters for a specific event, then the original artwork would be sent to a local silk-screen printer for bulk printing and distribution and the same artwork was often used for leaflets and press adverts.

 Very few of Booth's 1960s original posters have survived, as the posters would normally be disposed of after the event or destroyed during the silk-screen printing process, but today at auction, the printed posters that have survived are sold to collectors for £6,000 or more.
-Christie's of London sold one of Booth's original hand-painted Cavern Club posters to an American collector for £27,500, which was double Christie's valuation.
+Christie's of London sold one of Booth's original hand-painted Cavern Club posters for £27,500, which was double Christie's valuation.